 - “Get a FREE GIFT with your purchase when you buy TODAY”

 - “⏰ Save up to $35 on dog collars until 8PM EST! ⏰”

 - “????
 CYBER MONDAY DEAL: 15% off EVERYTHING”

 - “CYBER MONDAY SALE: Buy one, get one free (TODAY ONLY)”

 Now you might be thinking these sound a little bit spammy, especially with the use of capitalization.
 And that’s a great extinct!
 You don’t want to be spammy in your email marketing, but when you have a genuinely valuable offer or discount, your customers will want to know about it.
 In fact, that’s likely why they subscribed to your email list in the first place.
 So when you’re promoting a great deal, your email list will be more forgiving (or even thank you) for being bold, clear, and yes — using attention-grabbing language with capitalization, exclamation points, and emojis.

 Notice how the examples above also include urgency with language like “TODAY ONLY” or “until 8PM EST!”
-Not only does urgency help motivate people to take action and make a purchase, it also makes it clear to your customers that your offer is only for a limited time so they don’t miss it.
+Not only does urgency help motivate people to take action and make a purchase, but it also makes it clear to your customers that your offer is only for a limited time, so they don’t miss it.

 The 4 best Cyber Monday email examples

 Take inspiration from some of my favorite Cyber Monday sale email examples, from big brands and small businesses alike!

 Bonobos’ animated GIF Cyber Monday email